curi/websites/close-reading/atlas-shrugged-2.md

 In a free society, Hank wouldn’t need to give a damn about public opinion.
 He’d be safe because no one would use force against him, and he’d deal with those who appreciate what he produces.
 But Hank doesn’t live in a free society, as we see later when the force of government is used to destroy Hank’s businesses.

 The pivot from the public to the newspapers is interesting.
-Many people appreciate steel, but a group of noisy “intellectuals” don’t.
+Many people appreciate steel, but some noisy “intellectuals” don’t.
 Those “intellectuals” have a lot of control over the media, the universities, and the government in the book and in the world today.
 But the actual public is better than the opinion pieces newspapers publish and claim to be representative of the public.

 > “… That you’re intractable.
 That you’re ruthless.
 That you won’t allow anyone any voice in the running of your mills.
 That your only goal is to make steel and to make money.”
 >